-Individuals or companies who import goods into Canada, and who are interested in an introduction to CARM and its impact on importers.Register for this webinar
+Individuals or companies who import goods into Canada, and who are interested in an introduction to CARM and in learning about the potential impact to their business.Register for this webinar

 Candace Sider: Vice President of Government and Regulatory Affairs, North America

-Candace Sider was appointed Vice President of Government and Regulatory Affairs, North America in 2018 and is responsible for developing and implementing Livingston’s government affairs strategy.
+Candace Sider was appointed Vice President of Government and Regulatory Affairs, North America, in 2018 and is responsible for developing and implementing Livingston’s government affairs strategy.
 Since joining Livingston in 2006 through the acquisition of PBB, she has had a profound influence in our industry through her advocacy and promotion of trade.
-Candace will manage political engagement with federal and provincial officials, regulatory agencies and key policymakers.
-In her role she will continue to help shape the policies and procedures governing trade, and help Livingston develop business solutions that will meet the future needs of our clients.
+Candace manages political engagement with federal and provincial officials, regulatory agencies and key policymakers.
+In her role, she continues to help shape the policies and procedures governing trade, and help Livingston develop business solutions that will meet the future needs of our customers.

-Candace is a certified customs specialist and has been a licensed customs broker since 1986.
+Candace is a certified customs specialist and certified trade compliance specialist, having obtained her professional designation from the Canada Border Services Agency (CBSA) in 1986.
 She is also a registered lobbyist with the Government of Canada.
-In 2018, Candace was appointed to a two-year term as Chair of the International Federation of Customs Brokers Associations.
-In addition, she currently sits on the Border Customs Consultative Committee (BCCC) and several of its high-level committees.
-Candace is also the past chair and a current board member of the Canadian Society of Customs Brokers and managing director and treasurer on the board of the International Federation of Customs Brokers Association.
+In 2018, Candace was appointed to a two-year term as Chair of the International Federation of Customs Brokers Associations and immediate past chair to the board of directors.
+In addition, she currently sits on the Border Customs Consultative Committee (BCCC), is private sector co-chair for the Commercial Operations Committee and a member of the Canada-U.S. Trade Council.
+Candace is also the past chair and a current board member of the Canadian Society of Customs Brokers.

 A well-respected expert on risk management and compliance, Candace is a frequent speaker at conferences and seminars, and has authored various articles about trade strategies.
-She is a regular author of Livingston’s Trade News and white papers and currently hosts a weekly blog about regulatory from a global perspective.
+She is a regular contributor to Livingston’s Trade News and industry white papers.